 - 1. As part of a new Town or Village, using the PTV zoning district (see Section 3.01.03.EE). - 2.
 Outside a Town or Village through the use of the existing transferable development value assigned to a parcel of land, using the PCS zoning district (see Section 3.01.03.FF). - 3.
 Outside a Town or Village after moving or permanently setting aside at least 90% of the transferable development value from the land to an eligible receiving site in accordance with Section 4.04.05: - a.
-Transferable development value remaining on the land may be used to create a residential development on up to 10% of the land in accordance with the standards of this code including all TVC Overlay Zone standards. - (1) There is no requirement to rezone from an existing AG-1 zoning district if the residential development will comply with all AG-1 requirements.
-Such a development would be approved using the site plan approval process found in Chapter XI of this code. - (2) If the landowner wishes to allocate the remaining transferable development value in a more clustered manner, rezoning may be requested to PCS or other suitable zoning district.
-The rezoning application and subsequent site plan approval applications must be accompanied by a regulating plan that meets the standards of Section 3.01.03.EE.3.a(4)i.-vii and that identifies appropriate transect zones (either Edge, General, or Center), lot types, and street types and that includes at least one civic space in order to achieve development forms consistent with the TVC Element. - b.
-Upon approval of this option, urban services may be extended at the property owners' expense to dwellings that use the remaining transferable development value despite being located outside the USB.
+Transferable development value remaining on the land may be used to create a residential lots development on up to 10% of the land in accordance with the standards of this code including all TVC Overlay Zone standards. - (1) There is no requirement to rezone from an existing AG-1 zoning district if the residential lots development will comply with all AG-1 requirements.
+Such a development would be approved using the site plan approval process found in Chapter XI of this Code. - (2) If the landowner wishes to allocate the remaining transferable development value in a more clustered manner, rezoning may be requested to PCS or other suitable zoning district.
+The rezoning application and subsequent site plan approval applications must be accompanied by a regulating plan that meets the standards of Section 3.01.03.EE.3.b(4) a(4)i.-vii and that identifies appropriate transect zones (either Edge, General, or Center), lot types, and street types and that includes at least one civic space in order to achieve development forms consistent with the TVC Element. - Upon approval of this option, urban services may be extended at the property owners' expense to lots dwellings that use the remaining transferable development value despite being located outside the USB. - c.
+The new residential lots must be placed on one contiguous portion of the land and to the extent possible must provide an interconnected street network as described in Section 3.01.03.EE.2.k and water management in the form of an interconnected system consistent with and connected to the Flow Way System as described in Section 3.01.03.EE.2.p.